maitreyeee/passengersim/docs/index.md

 # Home

-This is the technical documentation for the AirSim simulator.
+This is the technical documentation for the PassengerSim simulator.

 ## GT Student Quick-start